 The tool requires a set of aligned protein sequences along with an optional reference sequence.
 If you enter Alignment Positions to be selected in the Select Positions section of the submission form, then a reference sequence is optional.
 If you choose regions (full loop or hypervariable) from the Select Regions section, then your aligned sequences must include the HXB2 sequence.

 Paste or upload a set of aligned protein sequences.
-Fasta, IG, and table format, as well as other common ascii formats are accepted.
-If you will be selecting a pre-specified loop or hypervariable region in the Select Region section, then your input must include HXB2 where "HXB2" (no quotes) is included in the label for the reference sequence (For examples, HXB2 is called B_FR_83_HXB2_K03455 in the sample input).
+Fasta, IG, table, and other common sequence formats are accepted.
+If you will be selecting a pre-specified loop or hypervariable region in the Select Region section, then your input must include HXB2 where "HXB2" (no quotes) is included in the name of the reference sequence (For example, HXB2 is called B_FR_83_HXB2_K03455 in the sample input).
 The HXB2 reference sequence will not be included in the averaged summaries; if you want to include HXB2 in the average characteristics summaries, then include the HXB2 sequence in the input file twice, once as a reference sequence, and once where you do not include HXB2 in the label (e.g. B_FR_83_K03455).

 By default the net charge is computed with KRH = (+) and DE = (-).
 However you can select the net charge computation method to KR = (+), DE = (-).
 Whether or not H is positively charged is context dependent within proteins.
 The net charge is just the sum of the charges.
 For example, if a peptide contains 2 D's, its net charge = - 2.
 If it contains 2 Ds, 2 Es, and 2 K's, its net charge is again -2.